In this article

 Pour spout: Standard | Temperature settings: No temperature control or hold | Volume: 1.7 liters

-In my own testing, I found the spout releases a very steady and controlled stream, especially for being larger (something Daly notes too); there’s no splashing or spilling when I pour.
-And while I’m partial to the Fellow I keep on my counter year-round (mostly because of its small footprint), the larger volume of this one is useful for batching iced tea as well as cleaning my sink: I fill it up, let the water get piping hot, scrub the stainless interior of my basin with a sponge, and then pour the water out all over it for a sparkling finish.
-I like that the kettle is made of glass because I can easily see the amount of water inside.
-The handle is sturdy and comfortable to hold, too.
+In testing the Cosori, I found that the spout releases a very steady and controlled stream, especially for having a larger opening); there’s no splashing or spilling when I pour.
+And while I’m partial to the Stagg EKG, the larger volume of this one is useful for batching iced tea, as well as cleaning my sink: I fill it up, let the water get piping hot, scrub the stainless interior of my basin with a sponge, and then pour the water out all over it for a sparkling finish.
+I like that the kettle is made of glass because I can easily see the amount of water inside, and the handle is sturdy and comfortable to hold, too.

 Best small simple electric kettle